-Some of the heart-protective benefits of fish may also come from certain peptides found in fish protein (15).
+Some of the heart-protective benefits of fish may also come from certain peptides found in fish protein (16).

 In fact, a review of 45 studies linked eating three servings of whole grains daily to a 20% lower risk of heart disease and stroke.
-The benefits were even greater with more servings of whole grains per day (17).
+Benefits were even greater when people ate more servings — up to seven — of whole grains per day (17).

-- Oats: They contain beta-glucan, a type of soluble fiber that helps lower cholesterol.
-Eating oats is linked to a 5% reduction in total cholesterol and a 7% reduction in LDL cholesterol (17).
+- Oats: Contain beta-glucan, a type of soluble fiber that helps lower cholesterol.
+Eating oats may lower total cholesterol by 5% and “bad” LDL cholesterol by 7% (18).

 Fruit is an excellent addition to a heart-healthy diet for several reasons.